 Combine lentils with rice or cereals to create a complete protein

 Furthermore, you could add nutrient-dense vegetable like kale to your lentil recipes.
 Kale is among the richest vegetables in protein.
-But, it lacks of lysine and leucine.
+However, it lacks of lysine and leucine.

 Eat foods high in methionine to create a complete protein

-Certainly, even consuming rice with lentils and wheat bread won’t create the best possible protein, as none of these foods is a good source of the essential amino acid methionine.
+Certainly, even consuming rice with lentils and wheat bread won’t create a high-quality protein.
+None of these foods is a good source of the essential amino acid methionine.

 We should combine lentils with foods high in methionine to make a complete and high-quality protein.
-Most people need about 10 mg of methionine per kg of body weight.
-Therefore, a 70 kg person requires about 0.7g of methionine a day.
+Most people need about 10 mg of methionine per kilogram of body weight.
+Therefore, a 70 kg person requires about 0.7 g of methionine a day.

-Practically, you better prepare lentils with chia seeds, instead of rice.
-They’re high in methionine.
+Practically, you better cook lentils with chia seeds, instead of rice.
+They’re particularly high in methionine.
 Also, chia seeds are a complete protein!
 They contain all 9 essential amino acids.
 Furthermore, chia seeds are among the best plant-based sources of omega-3s.
-Omega-3s are vital for good metabolism and even for building muscle mass!

-Furthermore, try to eat pumpkins and sesame seeds with lentils.
+In addition, try to eat pumpkins and sesame seeds with lentils.
 These seeds contain high amounts of methionine!
-Just 1 tbsp of pumpkin seeds contains 0.17g of methionine!
-Pumpkins seeds are complete protein as well.
-You should consume them regularly, if you want to maintain or even build muscle mass.
+Just 1 tbsp of pumpkin seeds contains 0.17 g of methionine!
+Pumpkins seeds are a complete protein as well.

-Do lentils have protein to built muscle mass?
+Do lentils have enough protein to built muscle mass?

 Lentils are an excellent source of lysine.
-Just 100g of cooked lentils contain about 0.81g of lysine.
+Cooked lentils contain about 0.81 g of lysine per 100g.
 On the contrary, most cereals are pretty low in lysine.
-Therefore, eating lentils with rice, or whole-grain bread creates complete protein, promoting muscle growth and improving metabolism!
+Therefore, eating lentils with rice, or whole-grain bread, “creates” a complete protein, promoting muscle growth and improving metabolism!

 Most noteworthy, protein in lentils is easily digestible.
 Analytically, protein digestibility for green lentils is 87.9 and for split red lentils is 90.6.
-For comparison, casein which is a high-quality protein of milk has digestibility of 96.59.
-Most plant-based proteins have a much lower digestibility score, such as 70.
+For comparison, casein which is a high-quality protein of milk has a protein digestibility of 96.59.
+Most plant-based proteins have a much lower protein digestibility score.

 Luckily, there are a few plant-based foods containing complete protein.
-Buckwheat, chia seeds, hemp seeds, pumpkin seeds, quinoa, barley, spirulina, and amaranth are all a complete plant-based protein!
+Buckwheat, barley, chia seeds, hemp seeds, pumpkin seeds, quinoa, spirulina, and amaranth are plant-based foods with a complete protein!